wilverine7/fullstack-challenge/README.md

 # Welcome to the Fullstack Challenge! 🎉

-We're excited that you would like to be part of the team here at SponsorCX and we're excited to talk with you about what you create here!
+We're excited that you would like to be part of the team here at SponsorCX and we're excited to talk with you!

 ## Introduction
 Below, you'll find a repository with a simple React and Node.js application.
 The project is left open-ended for you to provide your unique solution to the problem.
 Please spend no more than 4 hours working on the challenge.